Q. Does MPAS take students who do not have a science degree?

 Q. What is involved in the interview process for Manitoba?

 A. In addition to the Multi-Mini Interview, Manitoba MPAS also has a written station and panel interview.
-You will be interviewed by 3-4 people during the interview where the admissions committee has an opportunity to get to know you.
+3-4 people will interview you during the interview where the admissions committee has an opportunity to get to know you.

 Q. Can Canadian PAs practice in the United States?